 A good time frame to get fitted, or fit yourself for your new nursing bra, is somewhere between days seven to fourteen post-birth.
-Pre-birth and for the first week or two post birth, you will need to wear a comfort style nursing bra, our most popular choices are: Bravado Body Silk, Original Nursing Bras by Bravado, and seamless comfort nursing bra by QT Intimates.
+Pre-birth and for the first week or two post birth, you will need to wear a comfort style nursing bra, our most popular choices are: Bravado Body Silk and Original Nursing Bras by Bravado.
 Comfort bras fit a range of sizes, and that's most important when your bra size is fluctuating during the first few weeks post birth, before your milk stabilizes.

 Measuring Yourself for a Fitted Nursing Bra

 Step 1: Determine your band size (i.e. 36, 38, etc).
 To do this, measure yourself around by bringing the measuring tape around your back, under your armpits and up above your breasts.
 Round all fractional numbers to the nearest whole number.

 Step 2: Determine your cup size - Now measure yourself around the same way but this time around the center of the breast (the fullest part of your breast), rather than the under the armpits.
 Round all fractional numbers up to the nearest whole number.
 Subtract your band size circumference from the mid-breast circumference to find the cup size.